Symmetries and singular behaviors with Bohmian trajectories: Bohmian trajectories as a phase-mediated-dynamics probing tool

 Given the similarity between Eq.~(\ref{eq7}) and the classical Hamilton-Jacobi equation, Bohm postulated \cite{bohm:PR:1952-1,holland-bk} the existence of trajectories supplementing the description of the quantum system already provided by the wave function.
 These trajectories, which would not be observable (thus being hidden variables), are obtained after integrating in time the equation of motion

-where ${\bf p}$ is the so-called {\it Bohm's momentum}, and this equation of motion is known as the {\it guidance condition} or {\it equation}.
-Leaving aside the discussion on the existence of hidden variables, the fact is that this equation is well-posed mathematically and, therefore, there is not reason for it to be rejected, other than ill-founded prejudices based on the interpretation that some might do of its outcomes, the trajectories.
-From a formal point of view, though, this equation simply tells us that what governs how the probability density distributes in configuration space along time is an underlying velocity field associated with local spatial variations of the system's phase.
+where ${\bf p}$ is the so-called {\it Bohm's momentum}, which corresponds to the quantity ${\bf p} = m {\bf v}$ introduced above.
+From a formal point of view, this equation of motion, known as the {\it guidance condition} or {\it equation}, tells us how a local velocity field, intrinsically associated with the spatial variations of the phase, rules the distribution of the probability density in configuration space.
 Maybe this is a rather challenging consequence in quantum mechanics.
 However, note that in optics the engineering of structured light beams \cite{forbes:NatPhotonics:2021}, which precisely follow similar equations (see below), is actually possible by making light to pass through devices that produce such spatial phase variations (i.e., spatial light modulators).
 Even more, with the possibility to experimentally obtain {\it weak measurements} \cite{aharonov:PRL:1988,sudarshan:PRD:1989}, it has been possible to measure this transverse field and, from it, to infer the path followed by the corresponding trajectories \cite{wiseman:NewJPhys:2007,kocsis:Science:2011,steinberg:SciAdv:2016} (which has nothing to do with the hypothetical pathways that could be expected to be followed by individual photons).

 ~